Solo Travel: The Ultimate Guide to Traveling Alone

 The world is an enormous place with many famous tourist destinations and even more incredible experiences that are off the beaten path.
 I’d recommend selecting some locations you’ve always wanted to go and then do your best to venture out and go where the locals frequent.
 Finding less touristy places to travel isn’t hard, but it requires a little effort.
 Again, asking local people for recommendations is one of the best ways to understand local culture, unspoiled by tourism.
 The following are my recommendations on some places that might interest you, but remember that you’ll want to experience more than just major landmarks…

-Where to Solo Travel in the United States and Canada:
+Top Solo Travel Destinations in the United States:

 - Los Angeles: Drive on the Pacific Coast Highway, and spend some time along Venice Beach & Santa Monica, and then hit Channel Islands National Park before heading south to San Diego.
 Take a detour out to Joshua Tree National Park and spend a night in Palm Springs!